Good morning, Bagan.

 Dear Bagan, what other surprises would you have for us?

-Those temples and landscapes I’ve seen from Instagram
+Those Bagan temples and scenic landscapes seen on Instagram

 All I had known prior was, the temples look amazing in Bagan’s landscape.
 I would be contented just taking photos like that.
 Now, I’m finally seeing them with my own eyes.